MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

   Postpones file posting until the process exits.
-  In cases where the same file is repeatedly opened and appended to, this setting can avoid redundant posts.  (default: False)
+  In cases where the same file is repeatedly opened and appended to, this setting can avoid redundant notification messages.  (default: False)

 shim_post_minterval *interval* EXPERIMENTAL
 -------------------------------------------

   If a file is opened for writing and closed multiple times within the interval, it will only be posted once.
-When a file is written to many times, particularly in a shell script, it makes for many posts, and shell script affects performance.
+When a file is written to many times, particularly in a shell script, it makes for many notification messages, and shell script affects performance.
-  subscribers will not be able to make copies quickly enough in any event, so there is little benefit, in say, 100 posts of the same file in the same second.
+  subscribers will not be able to make copies quickly enough in any event, so there is little benefit, in say, 100 notification messages of the same file in the same second.
   It is wise set an upper limit on the frequency of posting a given file. (default: 5s)
   Note: if a file is still open, or has been closed after its previous post, then during process exit processing it will be posted again, even if the interval